-The input capacitor of a boost converter is less critical due to the fact that the input current waveform is triangular, and does not contain large squarewave currents as is found in the output capacitor.
-Capacitors in the range of $10\mu F$ to $100\mu F$ with an ESR (effective series resistance) of $0.3\Omega$ or less work well up to a full 1.5A switch current.
+The input capacitor of a boost converter is less critical due to the fact that the input current waveform is triangular and does not contain large squarewave currents as is found in the output capacitor.
+Capacitors in the range of 10μ F to 100μ F with an ESR of 0.3Ω or less work well up to full 1.5A switch current.
 Higher ESR capacitors may be acceptable at low switch currents.
-Input capacitor ripple current for boost converter is:
+Input capacitor ripple current for boost converter is :

-$$I{RIPPLE} = \frac{0.3(V{IN})(V{OUT} - V{IN})}{(f)(L)(V{OUT})}$$ f = 250kHz switching frequency
+$$I{\text{RIPPLE}} = \frac{0.3(V{\text{IN}})(V{\text{OUT}} - V{\text{IN}})}{(f)(L)(V{\text{OUT}})}$$ f = 500kHz Switching frequency (LT1372) or, 1MHz Switching frequency (LT1377)

-The input capacitor can see a very high surge current when a battery or high capacitance source is connected "live", and solid tantalum capacitors can fail under this condition.
+The input capacitor can see a very high surge current when a battery or high capacitance source is connected "live" and solid tantalum capacitors can fail under this condition.
 Several manufacturers have developed a line of solid tantalum capacitors specially tested for surge capability (AVX TPS series, for instance), but even these units may fail if the input voltage approaches the maximum voltage rating of the capacitor.
 AVX recommends derating capacitor voltage by 2:1 for high surge applications.
 Ceramic and aluminum electrolytic capacitors may also be used and have a high tolerance to turn-on surges.